 |Equipment loan||75% (special dealer financing may be higher)|

-There are very few types of business loans that don’t require some form of collateral.
+Very few types of business loans don’t require some form of collateral.
 Credit cards are one type that don’t, although collateral may still be required for borrowers with bad credit who need to start with a secured credit card.
 The only other common type of business loan that doesn’t require collateral is an unsecured line of credit, but these typically charge higher interest rates than other secured options and are often only available to the lender’s preferred customers.